-- Find out enough about your business and tell you enough about his so together you can identify those of your activities to which his areas of expertise relate, or to which his knowledge, techniques and skills can be applied.
+Find out enough about your business and tell you enough about mine so together you can identify those of your activities to which my areas of expertise relate, or to which my knowledge, techniques and skills can be applied.

 Most IT projects - whatever their size - can be broken down into a number of readily demarcateable assignments.
 Some of these assignments, because of their size and nature, may require a large interactive team located in permanent central accommodation with expensive equipment and facilities.